SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/resource_overview.md

 Partition limits are enforced using [Slurm Quality of Service (QOS)](https://slurm.schedmd.com/qos.html) for each job submitted.
 The default QOS for each partition is listed above in the partitions table above.
 The list of available partitions are shown below with their descriptions.

 ?> Note: Other partitions exist for PI and Department nodes where permission to use them is only given by their respective owners.
-Use `sinfo` to see the other partitions and nodes.
-To see the Allowed QOS for those partitions run `scontrol show partition {partition}` where `{partition}` should be changed to the desired partition from `sinfo` look at `AllowQos` or pipe output to `grep AllowQos`.
-Typically on the other partitions the QOS is automatically set to the name of the partition configured by the Cyberinfrastructure team.
+More information is [below](#department-and-pi-partitions)

 !> Warning: Jobs submitted to the `preempt` partition will potentially be cancelled and requeued at any time.
 You can specify if you want jobs to cancel and not requeue by including `#SBATCH -q cancel` to batch files or append `-q cancel` to cli commands.
 This only works for partition `preempt`.
 You will not want jobs to `requeue` (default) if the code runs for longer than a few hours and doesn't restart from where it last left off see [checkpointing](/user_guides/software_and_programming/checkpointing.md) for more information.
 Also for more information about `preempt` see the [Slurm Preemption](https://slurm.schedmd.com/preempt.html) page.